ingsw2022-AM37/ingsw2022-AM37/deliverables/ChosenRules.md

    An equivalent situation can happen with professors if a certain character, which enables removing students from dining rooms, is played.
    This can take to an "extreme" situation: if you have a color's professor with some students and all players lose all students of that color, you will keep the professor without having his students.

+4) Characters increase their price only after the first time they are used and they keep their new value during the match.

+5) It's possible to have more noEntryTiles on one island.

+6) Farmer effect (the second character illustrated in Erianty's rules) lasts one turn.

+   Example: a) player one has two red students in his dining room ;
+            b) player two has two red students in his dining room and their professor;
+            player one uses Farmer's effect and takes control of red's professor, at the end of his turn if player one hasn't more red student compared to player two the professor will come back to him.